ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Everyone with access to the Registry can check the correctness of its contents.
 In particular,

-- the TS defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Registry at the time of registraton, and must then yield the same result.
+- the TS defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Registry at the time of registration, and must then yield the same result.

 - The ordering of entries, their cryptographic contents, and the Registry governance may be non-deterministic, but they must be verifiable.